Configure SSO with SCIM for system users (Admin SSO)

 Use SAML 2.0 to integrate with identity providers that support SAML‑based Single Sign‑On.
 This option is commonly used in enterprise environments that already have SAML configured.

-For configuration steps, refer to Configuring SAML-Based Single Sign-On (SSO) in Microsoft Entra ID
+For configuration steps, refer to Creating Application in Entra ID

 Once an authentication provider is configured, administrators can authenticate through the external IdP, which is required before enabling features such as Admin SSO and group‑based access control.